Android Mobile Gaming Prompt Guide For Better AI Tips

 By adding the last line, you invite the AI to respond with structured options instead of one fixed answer that might not fit you.

-Example prompts for common Android gaming problems
+Prompts for common Android gaming symptoms

 Below are three ready to use prompts for typical issues.
 You can paste them into your AI app and just change the device and game names.